Bachelor’s Degrees in Social Work (BSW) Online

 Learn more about the Bachelor of Social Work (BSW) from Western New Mexico University

-A Bachelor of Social Work is an undergraduate degree that equips students with the knowledge, skills and expertise to start their professional career as a social worker.
-While earning a bachelor’s in sociology or psychology may open the door to entry-level positions in the social work field, BSW degree students benefit from a rigorous curriculum that covers areas such as human behavior and teaches them how to employ social work research methods in everyday life.
+A Bachelor of Social Work is an undergraduate degree that equips students with the knowledge, skills, and expertise for generalist practice positions in social work, such as casework.
+While earning a bachelor’s in sociology or psychology may also prepare learners for entry-level positions in the social work field, BSW degree students benefit from a specific curriculum that covers areas such as human behavior and teaches them how to employ social work research methods in everyday life.

 Every BSW program is different.
-When doing your research to find the best BSW program for you, there are a few factors you may wish to keep in mind such as social work degree accreditation, general BSW program requirements, curriculum, scholarships and more.
+When doing research to find the best BSW program for you, there are a few factors you may want to keep in mind.
+Examples include social work degree accreditation, general BSW program requirements, curricula differences, scholarship availability, and more.

 If you choose to earn your social work degree on campus, you will be in a traditional classroom setting on designated days of the week.
 However, when you earn your social work degree online, you enjoy location flexibility.
-As a distance learner, you avoid daily commutes to and from campus and can complete coursework at your own pace.
+As a distance learner, you avoid daily commutes to and from campus.

 Many social work positions involve direct client services.
-Both on-campus and online BSW programs reflect that, with fieldwork requirements.
+Both on-campus and online BSW programs include fieldwork requirements.
 Supervised fieldwork is an essential component of social work education.
-Be mindful of this when selecting your BSW program and be sure you can balance personal obligations with fieldwork requirements even if you are an online student.
+Be mindful of this when selecting your BSW program and be sure you can balance personal obligations with fieldwork requirements.

-The Council on Social Work Education (CSWE) is the sole accrediting agency for social work education in the United States.
+The Council on Social Work Education is the sole accrediting agency for social work education in the United States.
 All CSWE-accredited bachelor’s and master’s social work degree programs meet educational standards that prepare graduates for professional work in the field.
-More importantly, an accredited program sets students up to obtain the correct social work licensure for their state.
-These are the reasons you should select an accredited BSW program over one that is not accredited.
+More importantly, an accredited program sets students up to obtain the appropriate social work licensure for their state.

-Every social work program will differ in terms of requirements, however, some general admission requirements may include:
+Every social work program will differ in terms of admissions standards.
+However, some general admission requirements may include:

 • A high school diploma or GED